bjornedstrom/timmy/README.md

 ## About

 The author (Björn) discovered this curiosity of the TLS protocol back in 2012, and wrote a blog post about it here: [blog.bjrn.se](http://blog.bjrn.se/2012/07/fun-with-tls-handshake.html).
 Now three years later he wanted to learn the Rust programming language and resumed the project.
+The author is not endorsing using this program for real trusted timestamping needs: use at your own risk.

 See LICENSE for licensing information.
 Copyright (C) Björn Edström <be@bjrn.se> 2012, 2015.